2015–2016 Spanish government formation

 Attempts to form a government in Spain followed the inconclusive Spanish general election of 20 December 2015, which failed to deliver an overall majority for any political party.
-As a result, the previous People's Party (PP) cabinet headed by Mariano Rajoy was formed to remain in a caretaker capacity until the election of a new government.
+As a result, the previous People's Party (PP) cabinet headed by Mariano Rajoy was forced to remain in a caretaker capacity for 314 days until the next government could be sworn in.

 After a series of inconclusive inter-party negotiations, leader of the Spanish Socialist Workers' Party (PSOE) Pedro Sánchez tried and failed to pass an investiture vote on 2–4 March.
 Subsequently, a political impasse set in as King Felipe VI could not find a new candidate to nominate with sufficient parliamentary support.
 As a result, a snap election was held on 26 June.
 The second election also proved inconclusive, and a failed investiture attempt by Rajoy on 31 August raised the prospect of a third election.